ShareAStory/ShareAStoryWebsite/README.md

 8. All stories which have been recorded will be shown on a timeline and either they can share the story or can keep it private for themselves.

-9. The second option would be to search for friends and it will be wh+++ere the recommendations will appear for matches from their story.
+9. The second option would be to search for friends and it will be where the recommendations will appear for matches from their story.

 10. The third option, will be a community space were multiple people can speak to each other and without interferences issues.